stefantruehl/research-proposal-template/README.md

 # Latex Template for Research Proposals
-This LaTeX template can be used to draft and outline the topic for a academic paper or thesis in Computer Science.
+This LaTeX template can be used to draft and outline the topic for a academic paper or thesis in Computer Science (in English and German language).
 I have found it particular helpful for topics that are more on the engineering side of CS.

 ## Table of Contents